edwardanderson/knotlet/README.md

   - [Specification](#specification)
     - [JSON-LD Considerations](#json-ld-considerations)

 Knotlet is a tiny language for writing RDF graphs.
-It's designed to be easy to write, in a similar way to how [KRML](https://github.com/edwardanderson/krml) is easy to read.
+It's designed to be easy to write, in a similar way to how [KRML](https://github.com/edwardanderson/krml) is intended to be easy to read.

 Knotlet supports RDF conventions for CURIEs, literal refification, languages, datatypes and sequences.

 ## Example

-This example demonstrates almost all the syntax features of the language.
+This example demonstrates almost all the features of the language.

 ```text
 .